 - Restrict yourself to your character's knowledge.
 You, as a player, might have the knowledge of how to hack airlocks, but your average doctor likely doesn't.
 Reference the glossary for definitions of powergaming and metagaming.
 This rule is further explained in the character creation section, as well.

 - Avoid pain.
 A sane, well-rounded character would not engage in actions that are overly painful, or put themselves in harm's way without consideration (e.g. going EVA without a suit, stabbing themselves repeatedly, or continue to run at someone after being shot multiple times.)
-Suicide is generally a NO, unless you have believable reason for it and do it in a realistic way (ODin on chemicals as a chemist is realistic, but cutting off your head isn't), you can contact the admins to clear situations like that.
+Suicide is a NO, unless you have believable reason for it and do it in a realistic way.
+Overdosing on chemicals as a pharmacist is realistic, but cutting off your head isn't.
+You can contact the admins to clear situations like that.

 - Take into account your character's comfort.
 Wearing hardsuits or internals for a prolonged period of time would be very tiring or uncomfortable.
 Do not wear these items without good reason.

-- Try to perform your job to a satisfactory standard, especially in positions of power (security, head roles.)
-Minor failures at doing so will result in IC consequences, but constant, repeated failures without sense or reason can result in jobbans (NT would probably not hire your character if they were completely unable to do their job).
+- Try to perform your job to a satisfactory standard, especially in positions of power such as security or head roles.
+Minor failures at doing so will result in IC consequences, but constant, repeated failures without sense or reason can result in jobbans; your character would probably not be hired if they were completely unable to do their job.
 Note that you are not expected to be a role model employee, but are asked to not use your job to grief and to also have an OOC understanding of what’s going on.

 - Do not rules-lawyer your laws as an AI or any law-bound synthetic.
+Do not rules-lawyer your laws as an AI or any law-bound synthetic.
 If the laws look solid and lack glaring mistakes, then please go along with them.
 It’s a form of validhunting/powergaming.
+If you wish to play as an AI, please make a whitelist application here.

 |